Drilled Shafts (Caissons)

 When general contractors are looking for an experienced and consistent drilled shaft contractor with the capability of both land-and water-based installation, they frequently look to Moretrench.

 Drilled shafts (also called caissons, drilled piers or bored piles) are often the deep foundations of choice for buildings with high or concentrated column loads.
-These large diameter reinforced concrete foundation elements capable of supporting large axial and lateral loads and resisting overturning forces.
+These large diameter reinforced concrete foundation elements are capable of supporting large axial and lateral loads and resisting overturning forces.
 They can be installed to depths of more than 300 ft through a wide range of subsurface conditions, from loose sands to hard rock, and through water.
 Construction can be by the dry, wet or cased method, depending on the subsurface conditions and groundwater table elevation.

 Construction may be by any of four methods, depending on the subsurface conditions.

 - Dry Shaft Construction, as the name implies, relies on the soil/rock to be self-supporting during excavation, reinforcement placement and concreting.

 - Wet Construction involves the use of a slurry to maintain hole stability during excavation and completion of the shaft element.

 - Temporary Casing is often used where the soils are dry, but their characteristics are such that caving or sloughing is anticipated during excavation, or where clean granular soils are present below the water table and the shaft must be seated into an impermeable layer to prevent water flow into the borehole.

 - Permanent Casing may be used for shafts constructed through water, avoiding the need for a cofferdam to be constructed.
 This can be particularly advantageous in highway bridge construction where new foundations are installed ahead of demolition of an existing structure and access is limited.